imchillin/Anamnesis/index.md

 ### A quick note

 Anamnesis is still in beta, and bugs are to be expected.
 It's far from a completed project, so please be on the lookout and [let us know about any issues or oddities you find](https://github.com/imchillin/Anamnesis/issues)!

-Additionally, Anamnesis currently only works with the International (JP/NA/EU) version of the game.
-We're sorry, KR and CN client users!
-We'll have this updated for you in the near future!

 ## Learn how to use the tool